On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \begin{proof} The statement is trivial for $n < 0$, and for $n = 0$ follows essentially from the construction of the motivic localization functor \cite[\S2 Corollary 3.22]{MV}.
 Assuming $k$ is perfect, for $n > 0$ it is \cite[Theorem 6.38]{MField} (though see \cite[Theorem 2.2.12]{AWW} for a detailed proof).
 The assertion that the result holds if $\mathscr{X}$ is pulled back from a perfect subfield then follows by compatibility with essentially smooth base change (see Paragraph~\ref{par:essentiallysmoothbasechange}). \end{proof}

 Morel deduces the above results by analyzing the Postnikov tower of connected motivic local spaces.
-Key to deducing the above results are the notion of strictly and strongly $\aone$-invariant sheaves of groups.
+Key to deducing the above results are the notion of strictly and strongly $\aone$-invariant sheaves of groups, properties of which we now review.